 WWII American Army Medic Desmond T. Doss, who served during the Battle of Okinawa, refuses to kill people, and becomes the first man in American history to receive the Medal of Honor without firing a shot.

-The true story of Desmond Doss, the conscientious objector who, at the Battle of Okinawa, won the Medal of Honor for his incredible bravery and regard for his fellow soldiers.
+The true story of Desmond T. Doss, the conscientious objector who, at the Battle of Okinawa, was awarded the Congressional Medal of Honor for his incredible bravery and regard for his fellow soldiers.
 We see his upbringing and how this shaped his views, especially his religious view and anti-killing stance.
 We see Doss's trials and tribulations after enlisting in the US Army and trying to become a medic.
 Finally, we see the hell on Earth that was Hacksaw Ridge.Written by

 210 of 304 people found this review helpful.

 Was this review helpful to you?